inga-divra/fullstackopen-hy/README.md

 ## Full Stack Open 2024 - Exercises
-This repository contains my solutions for the exercises of the Full Stack Open 2024 course by the University of Helsinki.
+This repository contains my solutions for the exercises of the Full Stack Open 2024 course by the University of Helsinki https://fullstackopen.com/

 ### Course Description
 The Full Stack Open course covers modern web development techniques, including: